 Christmas in July

-The entire Southern Hemisphere is forced to celebrate Christmas in the warm season as December falls in the summer.
-In order to still be able to enjoy Christmas with a winter feel, many countries, including South Africa, hold Christmas themed events in July during the cold season.
+The entire Southern Hemisphere celebrates Christmas in the warm season, as summer falls in December.
+In order to still enjoy Christmas with a winter feel, many countries, including South Africa, hold Christmas-themed events in July during the cold season.

 Several restaurants serve Christmas-related food and organise special Christmas dinners, some markets take on a Christmas-like cheer with fairy lights and window decorations, and people throw Christmas in July parties.
 It may sound a little odd to do all of this in July, but after spending a little time here, you will likely fall in with the rest.